isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 .. figure:: ../uml/update.*

-The Kea implementation of GSS-TSIG uses a GSS-API for Kerberos 5 with SPNEGO library.
+The Kea implementation of GSS-TSIG uses a GSS-API for Kerberos 5 with the SPNEGO library.
 Two implementations meet this criteria: MIT Kerberos 5 and Heimdal.

 .. _gss-tsig-install: